Feli05/SpotifyTracker/README.md

 # **Spotify Tracker**

-**Spotify Tracker** is a web app that focuses on **music recommendations** using machine learning and reinforcement learning techniques.
-The app provides personalized music suggestions, monthly recaps of listening habits, and detailed insights about top artists and tracks.
+**Spotify Tracker** is a web app that focuses on **music recommendations** using machine learning.
+The app provides personalized music suggestions, monthly recaps of listening habits (feature not available yet), and detailed insights about top artists and tracks.
 Users can get AI-powered recommendations based on their preferences and discover new music that matches their taste.

 > **Note**: This project uses the [NextUI Dashboard Template](https://github.com/brandonhenness/nextui-dashboard-template) as a base for its UI components and layout, which is built on top of the [HeroUI](https://heroui.com/) React component library.